apache/drill/_docs/connect-a-data-source/070-hive-storage-plugin.md

 {% include startnote.html %}Verify that the Hive metastore service is running before you register the Hive metastore.{% include endnote.html %}

-To register a remote Hive metastore with Drill, complete the following steps:
+To configure a remote Hive metastore, complete the following steps:

 1. Issue the following command to start the Hive metastore service on the system specified in the `hive.metastore.uris`:
    `hive --service metastore`